General Motors says cutting 15% of workforce to save US$6b

 'DEEP DISAPPOINTMENT'

+According to reports, the five North American plants employ nearly 7,000, including 3,000 workers in Ontario.

 Trading in GM shares was halted just before the announcement.
-Once it restarted 20 minutes later, prices jumped and continued rising, showing a gain of more than six per cent to US$38.25 around 1600 GMT.
+Once it restarted 20 minutes later, prices jumped and continued rising, showing a gain of more than six per cent to US$37.99 around 1700 GMT.

-"As the current vehicle portfolio is optimised, it is expected that more than 75 per cent of GM's global sales volume will come from five vehicle architectures by early next decade," the company said in a statement.
+"As the current vehicle portfolio is optimised, it is expected that more than 75 per cent of GM's global sales volume will come from five vehicle architectures by early next decade."

 In an investor call, Barra said some GM cars would no longer be available in North America.